RyanOakes/weather-report/README.md

 ##Skills Practiced

-Understand the purpose and structure of Web APIs Understand JSON structure
+Understand the purpose and structure of Web APIs.\n Understand JSON structure.\n
-Be able to access an API using a token
+Be able to access an API using a token.\n
-Be able to make HTTP requests via requests
+Be able to make HTTP requests via requests.\n
-Be able to pull and merge information from multiple API endpoints
+Be able to pull and merge information from multiple API endpoints.\n

 ## Guide